philpagel/PCE174-communication/readme.md

       -h, --help            show this help message and exit -l, --list            list all available commands
-      -i INTERFACE          interface to connect to (/dev/ttyUSB0) -b BAUD               baudrate (9600)
+      -i INTERFACE          interface to connect to (/dev/ttyUSB0) -f {csv,repr,construct,raw,hex}
-      -B {8,7,6,5}          byte size (8)
-      -p {N,E,O,M,S}        parity (N)
-      -S {1,1.5,0}          stopbits (1)
-      -t TIMEOUT            serial communication timeout [s] (5) -f {csv,repr,construct,raw,hex}
                             specify output format (csv)
       -F --file FILE        parse previously saved raw data instead of reading from the instrument
       -s SEP, --sep SEP     separator for csv (',')

-Typically you can stick to the defaults, maybe with the exception of the interface specification (in case `/dev/ttyUSB0` is not what you need, certainly under Windows).
-In my hands, the default TIMEOUT is enough for reading saved data.
-For live data 0.3s work for me.
-If timeout is too short, you will get truncated data or a crash so make sure to choose a sufficient timeout.

 The following list describes all commands that are available as of now.
 The command names were chosen to reflect what they do.
 Most of them correspond to